International Mobile Equipment Identity

 The International Mobile Equipment Identity (IMEI) is a numeric identifier, usually unique, for 3GPP and iDEN mobile phones, as well as some satellite phones.
 It is usually found printed inside the battery compartment of the phone but can also be displayed on-screen on most phones by entering the MMI Supplementary Service code *#06# on the dialpad, or alongside other system information in the settings menu on smartphone operating systems.

-GSM networks use the IMEI number to identify valid devices, and can stop a stolen phone from accessing the network.
+GSM networks use the IMEI number to identify valid devices, and can stop a phone from accessing the network.
 For example, if a mobile phone is stolen, the owner can have their network provider use the IMEI number to blocklist the phone.
 This renders the phone useless on that network and sometimes other networks, even if the thief changes the phone's SIM card.

 Devices without a SIM card slot or eSIM capability usually do not have an IMEI, except for certain early Sprint LTE devices such as the Samsung Galaxy Nexus and S III which emulated a SIM-free CDMA activation experience and lacked roaming capabilities in 3GPP-only countries.
 However, the IMEI only identifies the device and has no particular relationship to the subscriber.
 The phone identifies the subscriber by transmitting the International mobile subscriber identity (IMSI) number, which is stored on a SIM card that can, in theory, be transferred to any handset.
 However, the network's ability to know a subscriber's current, individual device enables many network and security features.

 Dual SIM enabled phones will normally have two IMEI numbers, except for devices such as the Pixel 3 (which has an eSIM and one physical SIM) which only allow one SIM card to be active at once.

 IMEI and the law

 Many countries have acknowledged the use of the IMEI in reducing the effect of mobile phone thefts.
 For example, in the United Kingdom, under the Mobile Telephones (Re-programming) Act, changing the IMEI of a phone, or possessing equipment that can change it, is considered an offence under some circumstances.

-A bill was introduced in the United States by Senator Chuck Schumer in 2012 that would have made the changing of an IMEI illegal, but the bill was not enacted.
+A bill was introduced in the United States by Senator Chuck Schumer in 2012 that would have made the changing of an IMEI unlawful, but the bill was not enacted.

 IMEI blocking is not the only way to fight phone theft.
 Instead, mobile operators are encouraged to take measures such as immediate suspension of service and replacement of SIM cards in case of loss or theft.

 The existence of a formally allocated IMEI number range for a GSM terminal does not mean that the terminal is approved or complies with regulatory requirements.
 The linkage between regulatory approval and IMEI allocation was removed in April 2000, with the introduction of the European R&TTE Directive.
 Since that date, IMEIs have been allocated by BABT (or one of several other regional administrators acting on behalf of the GSM Association) to legitimate GSM terminal manufacturers without the need to provide evidence of approval.